The ABS module of an American-made Ford F-150 is known for causing some problems from time to time.

 This problem may be a sign of a deteriorating ABS module.
 However, unresponsive brakes on the F150 mean other things too.
 So, instead of concluding the problem with the ABS module, it is good to have the issue inspected by a mechanic.

 In some rare cases, the failure of the ABS module affects the functioning of the speedometer.
-Either the needle will rest at 0 mph, or it will show incorrect speed.
+Either the needle will rest at 0 mph, or it will show an incorrect speed.
+This is a little different from the erratic speedometer problem we’ve seen in other trucks like the Silverado 2500 but just as frustrating nonetheless.

 If you face this problem, it is good to look for illuminated ABS Warning Light or Check Engine Light.
 Even if the warning lights don’t come on, a problematic speedometer is a reasonable cause to have your Ford inspected.